 Develop your Arabic language skills and earn academic credit while exploring Jordan’s social, political, and environmental landscapes.
-Explore the country’s ancient landmarks, such as Petra and the Dead Sea.
+Explore the country’s ancient landmarks, such as Petra and Jerash.

 Your Experiment starts in Amman, the capital of Jordan, a modern city with ancient roots.
 This fascinating city of contrasts—a unique blend of traditional and contemporary—is where you will begin your 45 hours of formal Arabic classes and experience Jordanian history, culture, and day-to-day life.